-The internship is a one-semester (14 weeks-560 clock hours), unpaid, full-time experience in a local public-school classroom.
+The Student Teaching is a one-semester (14 weeks/70 days), unpaid, full-time experience in a local public-school classroom.
+It requires at least 70 days, not including holidays.
+Candidates may deduct up to 5 days due to maternity leave, military leave, illness, or bereavement.
 No other courses should be taken with student teaching without prior approval from the TCP office.